AI code review tools — CodeRabbit vs Greptile vs Copilot vs Cursor (and where Securie fits)

 TL;DR

-• CodeRabbit: the dedicated AI reviewer.
+- CodeRabbit: the dedicated AI reviewer.
 Most polished UX.
 Generic-purpose review (logic bugs, style, perf).
-Free tier for OSS, paid for private repos.
+Public OSS tier for OSS, paid for private repos.

 If you want general code review: CodeRabbit or GitHub Copilot review.
-If you want security-specific review: Securie.
-Most teams that take quality + security seriously use both — they cover different surfaces with limited overlap.
+If you want code safe to ship: Securie.
+Most teams that take production readiness seriously use both because one comments on code and the other closes the assurance loop.

 CodeRabbit — the dedicated AI reviewer